enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 Docker lets us use the same productive toolchain for single host deployments through to large scale cloud services.

+Microservices present appealing benefits, especially when you think about how Amazon, Netflix, Dropbox and so on have cut development lead times by as much as 75%.
+We surely are going to watch the space and work with our clients to see if there’s a potential use case for microservices.

 _*This article is edited based on the insights from our CTO Dylan Sale.
 Follow him on [Twitter](https://twitter.com/dylansale)_